Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Hyatt Regency Sonoma Wine Country

-However, it helps to plan ahead, and to identify in advance the many Sonoma County businesses that welcome dogs, cats, and other pets.
+However, it helps to plan and identify in advance the many Sonoma County businesses that welcome dogs, cats, and other pets.

-Whether you are coming for just a day trip or to enjoy a longer vacation, here's a list to help you start planning your journey with your pet.
+Whether you are coming for a day trip or to enjoy a more extended vacation, here’s a list to help you plan your journey with your pet.

 A golden retriever sits outside of the Olea Hotel, Glen Ellen